psevestre/openid-fapi/Financial_API_WD2_001.md

 * shall include `openid` in the `scope` value; and
 * shall include `nonce` parameter defined in Section 3.1.2.1 of [OIDC] in the authentication request.

-    NOTE: Adherence to [RFC7636] means that the token request includes `code_verifier` parameter in the request.
+    **NOTE**: Adherence to [RFC7636] means that the token request includes `code_verifier` parameter in the request.

 #### 5.2.4 Confidential Client

 In addition to the provision to the Public Client, the Confidential Client

-* shall authenticate the client with client secret to access the Token Endpoint as in Section 4.1.3 of [RFC6749];
+* shall authenticate the client to the Token Endpoint using one of the following methods:
+    1. TLS mutual authentication
+    2. JWS Client Assertion using the `client_secret` or a private key as specified in section 9 of [OIDC]
+* shall use RSA keys with a minimum 2048 bits if using RSA cryptography
+* shall use Elliptic Curve keys with a minimum of 160 bits if using Elliptic Curve cryptography
+* shall verify that it's client secret has a minimum of 128 bits if using symmetric key cryptography

 ## 6. Accessing Protected Resources (Using tokens)